aspose-slides/Aspose.Slides-Documentation/androidjava/developer-guide/presentation-content/powerpoint-smartart/manage-smartart-shape-node/_index.md

 ## **Check Assistant Node**
 {{% alert color="primary" %}}

-In this article we will further investigate features of SmartArt shapes added in presentation slides programmatically using Aspose.Slides for Java.
+In this article we will further investigate features of SmartArt shapes added in presentation slides programmatically using title: Aspose.Slides for Android via Java.

 {{% /alert %}}